sjoshi804/CS-267A-Final-Project/README.md

 pip3 install -e gym-pursuit-evasion
 ```

-## Running the Inference Based Agent
+## Running the Inference Based Agent using Dice

 This is only supported for the stationary evader environment as of now.
 Running the command below, has an inference based agent catch an evader